Park Address: 800 Rose Avenue, Ann Arbor MI 48104 (playground, swing set and tire swing)

 Overview

-Graydon Park is a 1.12-acre park made of a series of triangular parcels along East Stadium Boulevard.
+Graydon Park is a 1.12-acre park made of a series of triangular parcels along E. Stadium Boulevard.
 View the Ann Arbor Parks and Nature Areas Map for location context.
 It was previously named Rose White Park until 2020, when it was renamed in honor of Graydon Krapohl, who had been a park neighbor and a city council member.
-One parcel is located within the Lower Burns Park neighborhood and contains a playground, tire swing, swing set, picnic table and paved paths.
-It is accessible from East Stadium Boulevard and State Street.
+The main parcel is located on Rose Avenue within the Lower Burns Park neighborhood and contains a playground, tire swing, swing set, picnic table and paved paths that receive winter snow clearing.
+It is accessible from E. Stadium Boulevard and State Street.

 Another parcel located south of East Stadium Boulevard contains benches and landscaped areas.
 There are two parcels along East Stadium Boulevard that do not contain amenities.
-See satellite map and asset map for more information about what the parcels contain and their locations.
+See satellite map for more information about what the parcels contain and their locations.

 Amenities